Holic75/Baldurs-gate-dnd-3.5/README.md

 List of Bardic Performances:
 ```
 Jester's Song
 The jester is the master of the verbal put down, the hilarious joke, or the savage verbal lashing.
-Starting from level 1 her words can inspire dread and outrage in <PRO_HISHER> enemies making them confused for next 4 rounds.
+Starting from level 1 her words can inspire dread and outrage in her enemies making them confused for next 4 rounds.
 The target creatures receive a Saving Throw vs. Spell with +2 bonus to avoid this effect.
 At level 5 the enemies no longer receive a bonus to their Saving Throws.
 At level 10 they receive a -2 penalty instead, which increases further to -4 at level 15 and -6 at levele 20.
 ```
 ```
 Dirge of Doom
-A jester of 8th level or higher can use her performance to foster a sense of growing dread in <PRO_HISHER> enemies, causing them to take become shaken and receive -2 penalty to their attack rolls, Armor Class and Saving throws.
+A jester of 8th level or higher can use her performance to foster a sense of growing dread in her enemies, causing them to take become shaken and receive -2 penalty to their attack rolls, Armor Class and Saving throws.
 To be affected, an enemy must be within 30 feet and able to see and hear the jester’s performance.
 The effect persists for 4 rounds.
 There is no Saving throw against this ability.
 ```
 ```
 Frightening Tune